Last Updated on July 9, 2020 by Editor

-American Cruise Lines is small-ship cruising in every sense of the word.
-Boats accommodate from 49-150 people, and the company prides itself on being completely American — all ships in the fleet are built in the USA, flagged in the USA, with US employees and itineraries.
+The company prides itself on being completely American.
+(Every ship in the fleet is built in the USA, flagged in the USA, with US employees, and itineraries).

 The Small Ship Difference

 It was a bit after 11am, and Mom needed coffee, stat.
 No problem.
-We were sent right off to the Chesapeake Lounge where coffee, soft drinks, water, and delectable fresh-baked cookies, and other snacks foreshadowed the abundance of food to come.
+We were sent straight away to the Chesapeake Lounge where coffee, soft drinks, water, and delectable fresh-baked cookies, and other snacks foreshadowed the abundance of food to come.
 But more on that later.

-At first glance, staterooms are on the spare side, though larger than most on small ships (200-600 sq ft), and with hotel-sized bathrooms and full showers.
+At first glance, staterooms are on the spare side.
+They are, however, larger than most on small ships (200-600 sq ft).
+Even better, private bathrooms sported full showers.
 Room 305, like all others on the second and third decks, featured a large window and private balcony.